Careers

 It is important that applications show all experience in working with people with disabilities and special needs, incomplete applications may be rejected.
 EOE

 Step Ahead is currently seeking full-time Early Interventionists.
 Our Early Interventionists work closely with families to help their children to reach developmental milestones.
-Early Interventionists provide developmental instruction for parents/caregivers and their children with disabilities and special needs .
+Early Interventionists provide developmental instruction for parents/caregivers and their children with disabilities and special needs.
+Early Interventionists will serve families in the area closest their home location, not in multiple areas of the state.

 Excellent communication and organizational skills required.